 Step 1 – Premarket Routine

-- Be at computer 30 minutes prior to market open
+- At computer minimum of 30 minutes before open

 - View economic numbers for the day

 - Read trade plan